Two charged in fraudulent public housing lease scam

 Webb was terminated shortly after Stone House management discovered the scheme.
 Stone House provides support services and housing for survivors of domestic violence.

 Both Webb and Davis were summonsed to court.
-Webb has a 35-page criminal record dating back to the 1980s.

 “Defrauding anyone for personal gain is brazen enough, but preying on those in dire need of services is particularly contemptible.
 I applaud the tenant for speaking up when she realized something was amiss, and I thank the Stone House management team for following up on the complaint and then reporting this to authorities,” Hayden said.